 Top things to see and do in the White Mountains

 From long drives in the wilderness to epic snow-capped peaks, here’s what to do in the White Mountains, an amazing summer and winter getaway in New England.

 This 35-mile highway is up there on my list of the most scenic drives in New England.
-During this drive, you’ll pass stunning forest scenery, creeks and gorges, and cascading waterfalls.
+You’ll pass stunning forest scenery, creeks and gorges, and cascading waterfalls.
 As you can imagine, this area is especially beautiful during the fall foliage months.
 If you’re looking for an epic hiking trail in New England, you’ll definitely want to check this out.

 Mount Washington Cog Railway